boaks/zephyr-coaps-client/docu/POWERCONSUMPTION.md

 ## Disclaimer

 Other studies have other results.
 There are studies, which demonstrates the effect of the amount of data, there are studies, which use always a DTLS handshake for each couple of bytes.
-Using DTLS 1.2 CID doesn't require that handshake and my measurements shows a larger influence of the reregistration than the amount of bytes.
+Using DTLS 1.2 CID doesn't require that handshake and my measurements shows a larger influence of the moving to RRC connected mode than the amount of bytes.

 Anyway, feel asked to test the power consumption on your own.
 And, please, report your results.